-criminal orders, such as anti-stalking orders, other sections of the UIEDVPOA recognize the problems inherent in enforcing the criminal law of a sister state.
-The international setting only multiplies the issues; therefore, the act recognizes and enforces only Canadian civil protection orders.
+enforces only Canadian civil orders.
+While the UIEDVPOA's definition of protection orders includes certain criminal orders, such as anti-stalking orders, other sections of the UIEDVPOA recognize the problems inherent in enforcing the criminal law of a sister state.
+The international setting only multiplies the questions; therefore, the Act recognizes and enforces only Canadian civil protection orders.

-The act also limits recognition of Canadian protection orders to those orders that issue from courts.
-The UIEDVPOA recognizes protection orders issued not just by courts, but also by tribunals, including an "agency...or other entity authorized by law to issue or modify a protection order."
-Following the lead of the UECJDA, this act provides for narrower recognition, limiting the recognition of Canadian protection orders to civil orders issued by Canadian courts.
+The Act also limits recognition of Canadian protection orders to those orders that issue from courts.
+The UIEDVPOA recognizes protection orders issued not by courts, but by tribunals, including an "agency...or other entity authorized by law to issue or modify a protection order."
+Following the lead of the UECJDA, this Act provides for narrower recognition, limiting the recognition of Canadian protection orders to orders issued by Canadian courts.
 11

-The UIEDVPOA limits recognition to orders "issued... under the domestic-violence [or] family-violence, or anti-stalking laws" of the state that issued the order.
-12 In this way, the act excludes orders that issue under more general statutes.
+The Act defines protection orders more broadly than the UIEDVPOA only in one way.
+The UIEDVPOA limits recognition to orders "issued... under the domestic-violence [or] familyviolence, or anti-stalking laws" of the state that issued the order.
+In this way, the act excludes orders that issue under more general statutes.
 The UECJDA has no such limitation, providing for the recognition of foreign protection orders "made by a court of a foreign state."
-The Canadian drafters concluded that specifying the type of statute authorizing the order was unnecessary in light of other limitations.
-Since this act recognizes and enforces only no-contact provisions in a civil order, further specificity seemed unnecessary and unwise.
-In light of the emergency setting in which enforcement questions arise, this complicated determination of Canadian statutory authority could defeat the purpose of the act.
+The drafters concluded that specifying the type of statute authorizing the order was unnecessary in light of other limitations.
+Since this Act recognizes and enforces only no-contact provisions in a civil order, further specificity seemed unnecessary and unwise.
+In light of the emergency setting in which enforcement questions arise, this complicated determination of Canadian statutory authority could defeat the purpose of the Act.

-The act also provides uniform procedures for the cross-border enforcement of Canadian domestic violence protection orders.
-The act envisions that the enforcement of Canadian protection orders will require law enforcement officers of enforcing states to rely on probable cause judgments that a valid order exists and has been violated.
-The act, however, provides that if a protected individual can provide direct proof of the existence of a facially valid order, by, for example, presenting a paper copy or through an electronic registry, probable cause is conclusively established.
-If no such proof is forthcoming, the act requires enforcement if officers, relying on the totality of the circumstances, determine that there is probable cause to believe that a valid protection order exists and has been violated.
+The Act also provides uniform procedures for the cross-border enforcement of Canadian domestic violence protection orders.
+The Act envisions that the enforcement of Canadian protection orders will require law enforcement officers of enforcing States to rely on probable cause judgments that a valid order exists and has been violated.
+The Act, however, provides that if a protected individual can provide direct proof of the existence of a facially valid order, by, for example, presenting a paper copy or through an electronic registry, probable cause is conclusively established.
+If no such proof is forthcoming, the Act requires enforcement if officers, relying on the totality of the circumstances, determine that there is probable cause to believe that a valid protection order exists and has been violated.
 The individual against whom the order is enforced will have sufficient opportunity to demonstrate that the order is invalid when the case is brought before the enforcing tribunal.
-Law enforcement officers, as well as other government agents, will be encouraged to rely on probable cause judgments by the act's inclusion of an immunity provision, protecting agents of the government acting in good faith.
+Law enforcement officers, as well as other government agents, will be encouraged to rely on probable cause judgments by the Act's inclusion of an immunity provision, protecting agents of the government acting in good faith.

-The act does not require individuals seeking enforcement of a protection order to register or file the order with the enforcing state.
-It does, however, include an optional registration process.
-This process permits individuals to register a Canadian protection order by presenting a
+The Act does not require individuals seeking enforcement of a protection order to register or file the order with the enforcing State.
+It does, however, include an optional registration